-- Choose a recipe from either Monash or PSU (below) that you’d like to bake (here's some Cooking International Conversions)
+1. Choose any recipe from either Monash or Penn State (below) that you’d like to bake.

-- Bake the recipe and take a photo or video of your finished product (baking fails welcome!)
+2. Bake the recipe and take a photo or video of your finished product (baking fails welcome!).

-The University Library with the most participants in The Great Rare Books Bake Off will win possession of The Grand Champion Trophy to proudly display in their spaces.
+The university with the most participants in The Great Rare Books Bake Off will win possession of The Grand Champion Trophy to proudly display in their library.
 This handsomely engraved trophy, known to most as The Kudos Plate, is a vintage pie tin purchased from Apple Hill Antiques in State College, Pennsylvania on June 26th, 2020.